AllTheMods/alltheguides/docs/atmg/gravitas2/mining_guide.md

 *   **Gravitas² Specifics:** This information is a comprehensive starting point. **Gravitas² may have custom ore generation configurations.**
 *   **IN-GAME GUIDE IS KING:** **Always prioritize and cross-reference this information with your in-game TFC Guidebook (especially its "Ores and Minerals" and "Gregtech Veins" sections) and JEI (Just Enough Items).** These will provide the most accurate details for your specific pack version.
 *   **Vein Naming:** (GT) denotes veins primarily from GregTech style generation.
 (TFC) denotes TerraFirmaCraft default veins/deposits.
 *   **Mineral Hints:** The "Mineral Hint / Surface Indicator" column lists out-of-place rocks or specific plants that might indicate the presence of the ore/mineral nearby.
 This is based on the "OreHints" mechanic.
+For metallic ores, nuggets are the primary surface indicators.

 ---
 ### Copper (Cu) Ores